yale-cpsc-419-templates/pset-1-template/README.md

 Incidentally, if you're clever you could use your `testlux.py` and `testluxdetails.py` programs to generate your coverage report.

 ### Unit Testing

 The kind of testing described above, in which the entire program is repeatedly run and the output compared to correct output, is called *system testing*.
-You probably will notice that generating correct output files is quite challenging.
+You probably will notice that generating correct output files against which to compare your program's output is quite challenging and error-prone.
 A more scalable method of testing is called *unit testing*.

 In unit testing, rather than testing the behavior of the project as a whole, each "unit" (*e.g.* function) is tested in isolation.
 By doing so, correctness can be assessed with much finer granularity than simply running the whole program.
-The beauty of unit testing is that if each individual function is correct, then the entire program is correct (because if you followed Python convention, the entire program is enclosed in an single function, `main()`)!
+The beauty of unit testing is that if every individual function is correct, then the entire program is correct (because if you followed Python convention, the entire program is enclosed in an single function, `main()`)!

 Unit testing will be covered briefly later in the semester; for now, it is sufficient to read a blog post or two and study briefly the documentation for the Python `unittest` module.

 ## Program Style

 Your programs must be well styled.
 Generally, by consensus of the Python community, good Python style is defined by the [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/) website.